Paul Pusey and Associates

 We recommend clients who wish to book ongoing appointments do so at the conclusion of their session to secure availability.

-If you are in Crisis you should - if you are able - present to your local ED for assessment and immediate treatment.
+If you are in Crisis you should - if you are able - present to your local Hospital Emergency Department for assessment and immediate treatment.
 If you cannot access your local ED, then you should ring 000 for immediate assistance from appropriate emergency services.

 Other services you can contact include: